vmallet/ida-plugins/README.md

 * [VirusBattle](https://github.com/axmat/virusbattle-ida-plugin): The plugin is an integration of Virus Battle API to the well known IDA Disassembler.
 Virusbattle is a web service that analyses malware and other binaries with a variety of advanced static and dynamic analyses.

 * [VMAttack](https://github.com/anatolikalysch/VMAttack): Static and dynamic virtualization-based packed analysis and deobfuscation.

+* [VT-IDA Plugin](https://github.com/VirusTotal/vt-ida-plugin): This is the official VirusTotal plugin for Hex-Rays IDA Pro.
+This plugin integrates functionality from VirusTotal web services into the IDA Pro's user interface.

 * [Win32 LST to Inline Assembly](https://github.com/binrapt/ida): Python script which extracts procedures from IDA Win32 LST files and converts them to correctly dynamically linked compilable Visual C++ inline assembly.